 Carl Dick and Katha Dittmar removing flies from a fishing bat (Noctilio leporinus) on Vieques Island, Puerto Rico (photo © 2008 by B.D.
 Patterson).

 We are also developing a comprehensive phylogeny for bat flies of the world.
 This collaborative work is being led by SUNY Buffalo researcher Katha Dittmar.
-Katha is spearheading the generation of phylogenies using molecular characters, while Carl and grad student Erika Arnold lead phylogenetic analyses of morphology.
-Preliminary results suggest that current conceptions of Streblidae are unnatural--New World and Old World streblid flies are sister groups, and "Nycteribiidae" is sister to the Old World streblids.
+Katha is spearheading the generation of phylogenies using molecular characters, while Carl and his grad students are exploring phylogenetic analyses of morphology.
+Preliminary results suggest that current conceptions of Streblidae are unnatural--Nycteribiidae renders Streblidae paraphyletic and New World and Old World streblid flies form sister groups.
+In addition, the Trichobius of conventional usage is massively paraphyletic.

 An uncommonly large nycteribiid bat fly (Penicillidia fulvida) on a horseshoe bat (Rhinolophus sp.) along Kenya's South Coast (photo © 2012 by B.D.
 Patterson).